Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **inf_ap_size** [ Type: *float* ]

-	Default *inifinte* aperture size used for aperture correction.
-Although this is not infinte in size, it is assumed large enough to capture significantly larger flux than the standard aperture size.
+	Default *inifinite* aperture size used for aperture correction.
+Although this is not infinite in size, it is assumed large enough to capture significantly larger flux than the standard aperture size.
 Must be larger than *ap_size*.
 Cannot be larger than *scale_multipler*.